lizardsystem/bui/README.md

 ```

  - Add iOS platform:

 ```
 $ cordova platform add ios
 ```

- - Build Cordova package
+ - Build Cordova package:

 ```
 $ cordova build ios
 ```

 - Open the .xcodeproj in XCode (located in ./platforms/ios/) and build/test/analyze/run/deploy from there.